santiment/academy/src/docs/sanbase/my-account/account-settings/index.md

 If you logged in by email first, this section will show your email address, as displayed in the screenshot below.
-You can use \'Connect with metamask\' to now associate an Ethereum address with the active account.
+You can use `Connect with metamask` to now associate an Ethereum address with the active account.

 If you logged in using MetaMask, it will display your ETH address and